firefoxos-gamedev/book/front.md

 * [Beginning Firefox OS HTML5 Game Programming](http://www.amazon.com/dp/B00IZUYIGO): Bob Thulfram has released this awesome book on Amazon.
 If you want more resources about Game Development on Firefox OS you need to check this one out.
 * [Firefox OS Gaming Blog](http://firefoxosgaming.blogspot.co.uk/): Bob Thulframs blog about Firefox OS Gaming.
 After you start creating games you will probably see your creations featured here :-)

+There is now a site that lists all known books related to Firefox OS at [http://firefoxosbooks.org](http://firefoxosbooks.org).

 ## How this book came to be

 This book is a sibling to the [Quick Guide for Firefox OS Development](https://leanpub.com/quickguidefirefoxosdevelopment/) which is a similar book that cover making apps for Firefox OS.
 After releasing that book and talking to many people, I though we needed a similar resource targeting game development since that is often one of the overlooked aspects of developer documentation.
 This book shares some content with the quick guide.